erikgna/msw-poc/presentation_v2.md

 ## Slide 1 — The Problem: The Mocking Debt

+Traditional testing relies on implementation coupling.
-In traditional testing, we rely on Implementation Coupling.
-When we use jest, we are not testing if our UI works; we are testing if our UI calls a specific library in a specific way.
+When we use Jest mocks, we’re not testing behavior — we’re testing how our UI calls a specific library.

-### So, our pain points are that:
+### Our pain points:

-1. A simple refactor from Axios to Fetch breaks the entire suite.
+1. Refactoring from Axios to Fetch breaks the entire test suite.
-2. Tests pass because the mock is "satisfied," but the app is broken because the real API contract changed.
+2. Tests pass because mocks are “satisfied,” while the real API contract is broken.
-3. We spend more time updating mocks than writing features.
+3. We spend more time maintaining mocks than shipping features.

-We need to stop testing code and start testing contracts.
+We need to stop testing implementations and start testing contracts.

 ## Slide 2 — How it Works: The Architecture

-MSW works by trating your application as a Black Box, intercepting requests at the lowest possible level.
+MSW treats your application as a black box, intercepting requests at the lowest possible level.

-**The Browser: Service Workers**
+### The Browser — Service Workers

-In the browser, MSW registers a Service Worker.
-This is a proxy script that runs in a background thread, sitting between your app and the internet.
-When your app calls fetch(), the Service Worker intercepts the event.
-It doesn't "fake" the call; it captures the real request, matches it to a handler, and returns a standard Response object.
-The app never knows the request didn't hit a real server.
+MSW registers a Service Worker that runs between your app and the network.
+When fetch() is called, the Service Worker intercepts the request, matches a handler, and returns a real Response object.

-**Node.js: Monkey Patching & Interceptors**
+From the app’s perspective, the request behaves exactly like a real network call.

+### Node.js — Low-Level Interceptors

-Node.js lacks Service Workers, so MSW uses Monkey Patching via @mswjs/interceptors.
-It hooks into the low-level http and https modules at the socket level.
-Whether you use Axios, Got, or Superagent, they all eventually call these core modules.
-MSW intercepts them at the runtime source, ensuring your tests remain library-agnostic.
+Node doesn’t support Service Workers, so MSW hooks into the core http and https modules via @mswjs/interceptors.
+Since all HTTP libraries eventually use these modules, MSW stays library-agnostic and intercepts requests at the runtime level.

 ## Slide 3 — The Evolution: Stateful Mocks

-Basic mocking is static, it gets us there, but it’s manual.
-MSW evolves by adding stateful mock:

-1. Instead of hardcoded JSON, we use an in-memory database.
-If you POST a new user, the next GET request actually returns that new user.
+Static mocks work, but they’re limited.
+MSW enables stateful mocking:

+1. An in-memory database replaces hardcoded JSON — a POST actually affects the next GET.
-2. We use the actual Request and Response classes.
-You can access headers, cookies, and query parameters to drive conditional logic.
+2. Handlers use real Request and Response objects, including headers, cookies, and query params.

-3. Your mocks can verify that an Auth header exists, returning an error if it’s missing, exactly like a real backend.
+3. Mocks can enforce behavior, like requiring auth headers and returning real error responses.

 ## Slide 4 — Chaos & Resilience

-To reach the highest level of confidence, we must test the "Bad Days."
-MSW allows us to simulate these network conditions:
+Real confidence comes from testing failure scenarios.

+With MSW, we can:

-1. Randomly trigger 500 Server Errors or 429 Too Many Requests to verify your error boundaries.
+1. Randomly trigger 500s or 429s to validate error handling.

-2. Inject a 3-second delay to test loading skeletons and prevent UI flickering.
+2. Add artificial delays to test loading states and prevent UI flicker.

-3. You can resolve "Request B" before "Request A" to ensure your UI handles out-of-order data correctly—solving the most elusive bugs in frontend development.
+3. Resolve requests out of order to catch race conditions — one of the hardest frontend bugs to find.

 ## Slide 5 — Efficiency: Record and Replay

-We can further accelerate development by removing manual writing mocks.
+MSW can also eliminate manual mock writing.

-1. By running your app against a live staging environment, MSW records every outgoing request and incoming response.
+1. Run your app against a real environment and record requests and responses.

-2. It generates the mock code for you.
-This ensures your mocks are a 1-to-1 reflection of your real API, turning "mock maintenance" into a simple "re-record" task.
+2. MSW generates handlers directly from real traffic.

+This turns mock maintenance into a simple re-record, not a rewrite.

 ## Slide 6 — Comparison: The Competitive Landscape

-Why choose MSW?
+### Why MSW?

-- MirageJS intercepts the browser XMLHttpRequest, it's browser only, it's not library agnostic and it's implemented as global mock which can leak into app logic.
+1. MirageJS: browser-only, tied to XMLHttpRequest, implemented as a global mock.
-- Nock intercepts at Node http level, it's node only, it's library agnostic but it's implenetation relies on heavy patching of core Node's API's.
+2. Nock: Node-only, library-agnostic, but relies on heavy patching of Node’s core APIs.

-In the other hand, MSW uses service worker and sockets, supports both node and browser, it's library agnostic since works at network level and it's implemented as a standard web proxy.
+### MSW, by contrast:

+1. Works in both browser and Node
+2. Is fully library-agnostic
+3. Intercepts at the network level
+4. Acts like a standard web proxy

 ## Slide 7 — The Benefit: Total Confidence

-1. Build entire features before the backend API even exists.
+1. Build features before the backend exists.

-2. Change your entire data-fetching library without touching a single test file.
+2. Swap your data-fetching library without changing tests.

-3. Your handlers become a clear, executable contract of how your system behaves.

-Stop mocking the code.
-Start simulating the world.
-That is how you gain 100% confidence in your software’s behavior.
+3. Use handlers as executable, living API contracts.